jbox-web/ajax-datatables-rails/README.md

 #### Associated and nested models
 The previous example has only one single model.
 But what about if you have some associated nested models and in a report you want to show fields from these tables.

-Take an example that has an Event, Course, Coursetype, Allocation, Teacher, Contact, Competency and Competency_type models.
+Take an example that has an `Event, Course, Coursetype, Allocation, Teacher, Contact, Competency and CompetencyType` models.
 We want to have a datatables report which has the following column:
 ```ruby
         'coursetypes.name',
         'courses.name',